spamomatic99/collab_repo/README.md

 ## Adding a `.gitignore`

-Often overlooked by beginners, this is probably the best feature of github IMHO.
+Often overlooked by beginners, this is IMHO probably the best feature of github.
 Let's say that you have your local repo in a folder in which there are also LLM API keys or data which are either very large or you just don't want to share.
 In this case you can add them to a `.gitignore` file - that you need to create - and they will stay only in your local repo.
 You can add both files and directories (name ending in `/`), and also use wildcards

 ```bash
 # example of a .gitignore file